17 Best iPhone Apps for Identifying Plants

 The California Academy of Sciences and the National Geographic Society released iNaturalist in 2008.

-It has a free-to-use app and a free online website for plant identification.
-One of the most comprehensive free plant identification apps is frequently thought to be this one.
+It has a free app and a free online website for plant identification.
+It is frequently considered one of the most comprehensive free plant identification apps.

 iNaturalist does have limitations, although it is highly regarded in the plant community.
 The most frequent criticism of iNaturalist is that the app and website appear and feel dated.
 This is one of the best iPhone apps for identifying plants.